 Many of the world’s best known brands have stores on Tmall Global, including Uniqlo, Adidas, Nike, Costco and even Walmart and Amazon.

 |#||Country||Visits/month||% of Total|

 JD.com is often described simply as the number two ecommerce company in China, after Alibaba.
 This is true, but it is not accurate to compare JD.com to the number two ecommerce company in other countries, such as eBay in the US and UK.
-As mentioned earlier, JD.com has 26.51% of the Chinese online retail market, which is around $513 billion in annual GMV – almost as much as all ecommerce sales in the US combined, and far ahead of Amazon.
+As mentioned earlier, JD.com has 26.51% of the Chinese online retail market, which is around $375 billion in annual GMV – or around 75% of Amazon’s estimated global GMV.

 The company behind JD.com, originally called Jingdong, was founded in 1998, and started selling electronics as an online retailer in 2004.
 Over the years it expanded to other product categories and adopted a marketplace model, changing its website to JD.com in 2013.
 The business has a number of large outside investors including Chinese internet conglomerate Tencent and US retailer Walmart.